← /notes

 The view from above flattens what it sees

-James C. Scott’s 1998 book Seeing Like a State identifies a pattern: governments need to see in order to control.
+States need to see in order to control.
+That’s the core of James C. Scott’s Seeing Like a State (1998).
 Complex, local, illegible systems get flattened into simple, standardized, legible ones.

 Forests become timber plantations.
 Cities become grids.
 Local names become standardized surnames.
 Traditional agriculture becomes collectivized farms.